 Only with a flashlight can I see the distance scale on the lens.
 Once set, I do my best to stand frozen at the focused distance for a twenty second self-portrait.
 I never get it quite right but decide the indefinite result is fitting.

 The beam sweeps across smooth green skin as I stoop with flashlight in hand to collapse the tripod.
 What was that?
 A frog?
 Salamander?
 But up on this mound of crunchy rock?
 I flick light around but find no culprit.

 Coffeepot Crater is a heart-shaped tephra cone constructed of numerous overlapping lobes … The walls of the crater show good evidence for a fluctuating lava pond which appears to have broken through and rafted away portions of the northeastern and southeastern crater walls … Additional material was vented from a series of … trending spatter cones.¹

-I wouldn’t mind hanging out here a while longer but I hear my wife frowning at me a hundred miles away.¹ I’m already out past my curfew (dark) and I have no phone service to check in.
+I wouldn’t mind hanging out here a while longer but I’m already out past my curfew (dark) and I have no phone service to check in.

 The evening’s mysterious onlookers no doubt chuckle to see me fumbling flashlight, air pump and gauge to fill the tires for the hours of asphalt ahead.

 Darkness is palpable beneath the cloud obscured crescent moon.
 I took advantage of the rising cinder cone as a target to adjust my lights but they seem nonetheless overwhelmed by gloom as I trace my isolated return on dirt and gravel.

 A flash of eyes draws my attention to a coyote standing near the road with head low, observing.
 It slips into darkness when I return the gaze.